abbyaguilar/DecideToLive/README.md

 ## Additional Educational Tool

-As an extension of the DecideToLive experience, I built a separate educational life insurance calculator to demonstrate how personalized inputs can be transformed into useful estimates and comparisons.
+As an extension of the DecideToLive experience, I built a separate educational life insurance calculator to explore financial preparedness and long-term planning.
+The goal was to create a more transparent and user-friendly way for people to learn about different insurance concepts by transforming personalized inputs into simplified estimates and comparisons before seeking professional guidance.

 Life Insurance Education Tool: